veloek/SRLookup/README.md

 Usage
 -----

 The CLI client is described above.
 The GUI client is fairly simple.
-You just start typing the word and at the 3rd character the application will start fetching suggestions that are presented in the list below.
+You just start typing the word and at the 2nd character the application will start fetching suggestions that are presented in the list below.
 If you press enter the focus will be moved from the input field to the list so you can select the word you're looking for.
-Pressing enter while selecting a word will open a web browser directed to sprakrad.no presenting the definition of the word.
+Pressing enter while selecting a word will open a web browser directed to ordbøkene.no presenting the definition of the word.

 Disclaimer
 -------

-All the information provided in this application is fetched from sprakrad.no.
-It's not some open API, so the resources was found by reverse engineering the web site.
-I am not aware of any legal issues this may cause.
-I take no responsibility for anything harmful that this application may inflict on sprakrad.no by misuse or exploitation of it's functionality.
+All the information provided in this application is fetched from [ord.uib.no](https://ord.uib.no).
+I take no responsibility for the availablility nor the content received and presented from their API.

 Credits
 -------

 This application was written mainly for personal use, but I could see that it may have value also for others and therefore I will publish it online.

-The author is Vegard Løkken <vegard@loekken.org>.
+Copyright 2022 Vegard Løkken <vegard@loekken.org>